 Back to topFurther education courses include GCSEs, AS and A levels (and their equivalents), NVQs, GNVQs, BTECs and Access courses.

 If you are aged 16-18, you will qualify for ‘home’ fees if you are the child of someone who has a valid visa to remain in the UK or who is British.
-There is no residency requirement.
+There is no residency requirement but you do need to have a valid visa.

 If you reside in a devolved authority area there may be a different set of funding rules.
 See UKCISA – Further Education for 19 and older for more information.